Hi there!

 I’m Chris Parker, a network engineer living in London, England, UK, Earth.
 That’s my full address, in case you want to post me love letters.

-I started this blog in the late 2010, as I was studying for various certs, and noticed that there was a serious lack of interesting content out there.
-There’s plenty of blogs, plenty of books, but so many of them sent me to sleep.
+I started this blog in 2018, when I was studying for various certs, and I noticed that (in my personal opinion) there was a serious lack of interesting content out there on the topics I was studying for.
+There’s plenty of blogs, plenty of books – but so many of them sent me to sleep.
 I wanted to try to create something different – a website that teaches networking, but has some fun along the way.

 Networking is fascinating, and near-magical.
 Far from being dull and boring, I think networking educational material should inspire and delight people.
-Through this website, I’m making the kind of posts that I wish there was more of.
+Through this website, I’m making the kind of posts that I wish I’d had access to when I was studying for these topics.
 And with any luck, maybe I’ll even inspire you to start your own blog, too.

-Before joining Juniper I’ve worked in the ISP sector since around 2007, but it was only in the late 2010s that I truly fell in love with networking – and it’s probably not a coincidence that it was around the same time that I started to use Junos!
+I’ve previously worked in the ISP sector since around 2005, but it was only in the late 2010s that I truly fell in love with networking – and it’s probably not a coincidence that it was around the same time that I started to use Junos!
+Along the way I slowly rose the ranks from 1st line support for home users, up to Principal Network Architect of a UK ISP.

 For example, I contributed chapters to the Juniper Ambassadors’ Cookbook 2019.
 It’s a collection of “recipes” showing you how to solve specific problems.
 And guess what – like almost all Juniper books, it’s completely free!
 My chapters were all about MPLS.
 Give it a read!